 Problems of Letting Go

-When people are confronted with the idea of letting go for changing their ideals about other people, they often have a few concerns:
+When people are confronted with the idea of letting go for changing their ideas about other people, they often have a few concerns:

 - People get away with bad behavior.
 There’s a difference between wanting someone to behave a certain way (and getting upset when they don’t) and accepting that a person is acting a certain way, and then compassionately finding an appropriate response.